Healthy Mummy mum and Meal Prep Queen Sascha Farley delivered her 4th baby by Caesarean (C-section) recently. Congratulations Sascha!

 She shares her valuable thoughts and advice in the hope that it will help other mums who might be facing a planned or unplanned C-section in the near future.

-Sascha says, “My hubby took this photo a few weeks ago.
-I’ve been meaning to share but haven’t had the words.
+Sascha says, “My hubby took this photo a few weeks after my third C section.
 In some way the image speaks for itself – I want to empower C-Section mums.
-I’ve had 3 babies and 3 C-sections.
-I did labour with Hudson but that ended with emergency surgery.
+I’ve had 4 babies and 4 C-sections.
+I did labour with Hudson my first baby but that ended with emergency surgery.

 My message is: